Triton quick reference

 |

-Load module that provides miniconda on Triton - recommended for
+Load module that provides conda/mamba Triton, for use making

 See link for six commands to run once per user account on Triton (to avoid filling up all space on your home directory). |